americofmoliveira/VesselSegmentation_ESWA/README.md

 - `image_level_results`: Evaluation metrics for each image in terms of Sensitivity, Specificity, Accuracy, Area under the ROC curve (AUC), and Matthews correlation coefficient (MCC).

-- `resources`: Mask, manual annotation, probability map outputted by the model, and final binary segmentation for each image.
+- `resources`: Mask, probability map outputted by the model, and final binary segmentation for each image.

 - `statistical_comparison`: Statistical comparison between our method and other state-of-the-art works that have made their segmentations publicly available.